artefactual-sdps/enduro/hack/pulumi/README.md

 # Enduro - Pulumi

-Pulumi project to manage Enduro's infrastructure in DigitalOcean Kubernetes clusters and AWS Route 53 records, with Let's Encrypt certificates and basic authentication.
+Pulumi project to manage Enduro's infrastructure in DigitalOcean Kubernetes clusters and AWS Route 53 records, with Let's Encrypt certificates and authentication using an existing Github OAuth application.

 ## Requirements